 6) He was arrested for ‘disorderly conduct’.

 On 26 June 1985, he, his mother and his sister were apprehended for participating in an anti-apartheid protest, subsequently, they were charged with ‘disorderly conduct’.

 6) He was in opposition to the death penalty.
 He stated that if we believed in the motion of an eye for an eye and a tooth for a tooth, then most people would be left without eyes or teeth.

 7) From 1987 to 1993, he served as a county commission member in Fulton County, Georgia.
 Making him the first from his father’s immediate side of the family to be involved in politics.

-8) In 1997, King was elected as the President of the Southern Christian Leadership Conference (SCLC).
-An organisation which his father founded for the African-American civil rights.
+8) The Southern Christian Leadership Conference (SCLC) elected King as the President in 1997.
+An organisation that his father founded for African-American civil rights.

 9) As president of the SCLC, King advocated issues related to police brutality, racial profiling and prisoner’s rights.
 Additionally, he wanted to remove the gap between blacks and whites.

 10) Martin Luther King III wasn’t popular in the SCLC.

 In spite of having great ideas, King was often criticised for not holding demonstrations against national issues previously taken up by the organization.
 He was further criticised for not dealing with the issue of AIDS because King was allegedly uncomfortable talking about condoms.